jonakselm/ais1003-prosjekt/README.md

 This is an attempt at making tetris using the MVC coding pattern, using threepp for rendering using the OpenGL rendering API.

+By using the MVC coding pattern the rendering engine can easily be changed, as the rendering code is located only mostly in the view.

 It has most of the functionality of the modern version of tetris, and has a hold function, a preview of the next piece and a display of the score.